324 girls now Cub Scouts in Western Pennsylvania as ranks open

 Individual Cub Scout “packs” will have the option to remain boys-only.
 Both Barbie and Sullivan said it is too early to tell whether any in Western Pennsylvania will choose that option, but so far most packs have been enthusiastic about letting girls join.

-“We've only had folks who have actively come to us and said, ‘Yeah, we want to do this,'” Sullivan said.
+“We've only had folks who have actively come to us and said, ‘Yeah, we want to do this,' ” Sullivan said.

 Within the packs, girls and boys will be in separate “dens.”